BelemRuizMendoza/learn-api-doc-1/e2-document-json.md

 ]
 }
 ```
-Displays the weather forecast for the specified days.
+Represents the weather forecast for the specified days.
 |Element|Description|Type|Notes|
 |:------|:----------|:--:|:----|
 |`longitude`|The longitude of the location where the forecast focuses.|number||